- » Key resources and services

 The objectives of the MSOAP program are to:

 - increase and improve access to medical services for rural, remote and Aboriginal and Torres Strait Islander populations

 - support health professionals to provide outreach services to rural, remote and Aboriginal and Torres Strait Islander communities

 - encourage collaboration between health services and health professionals in the community to maintain continuity of patient care

 - increase and maintain the skills of regional, rural and remote health professionals

 - work with communities to build self-knowledge and support informed self-care

 - increase the range of services offered by visiting health professionals to detect, manage and prevent chronic disease.

-Outreach in the outback currently administers five programs:
+Outreach in the outback currently administers a number of programs: